playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 That said, this method is fairly extensible as you can even use this `FeatureFlag` component to [fetch data from the server using an Async Component, which is a concept that's built into Vue](https://vuejs.org/guide/components/async.html#basic-usage).

-> While you _could_ theoretically use things like `el.innerHTML` to mutate the HTML of a DOM node inside of a directive in order to display what you'd like to, there are a few major limitations:
+> While you _could_ theoretically use things like `el.innerHTML` to mutate the HTML of a DOM node inside a directive to display what you'd like to, there are a few major limitations:
 >
 > - No live updating the values within said HTML
 > - Difficult to capture DOM events